Planning Geek Forums

 Examples for Use Class C1

-According to the Planning Geek directory of uses, C1 includes Aparthotels, Bed & Breakfast, Boarding houses, Guest Houses, Hotels and maybe Serviced Accommodation / Short-term Holiday Lets depending upon the local authority.
+According to the Planning Geek directory of uses, C1 includes aparthotels, Bed & Breakfast, Boarding houses, Guest Houses, Hotels and maybe Serviced Accommodation / Short-term Holiday Lets depending upon the local authority.
 Some LPAs treat SA as C1, others C3 and other Sui Generis.
 This may be resolved once C5 is introduced.
 Details of C5 can be found here.

-Page Updated: 20th January 2024
+Page Updated: 6th November 2024